 But the bill could affect not only gig workers at companies like Uber, Lyft, DoorDash, Postmates and Instacart, it could change the employment status of more than a million low-wage workers in California, including nail salon workers, janitors and construction workers who are not covered by labor laws.

-If you would like more information about your independent contractor situation, please contact us and speak with one of our employment attorneys.
+If you would like more information about your independent contractor situation, please contact us or email to email@example.com and speak with one of our employment attorneys.